btjm123/cv/index.md

 **SGExams**<br>
 Backend Server / Database Engineer
 - Involved in restructing of the backend server from Ruby to Node.js
-- Streamlined database migration workflow from pSQL to a remote MongoDB cluster (Atlas) under a Windows environment
+- Streamlined database migration from pSQL to a remote MongoDB cluster (Atlas) under a Windows environment
 - Coordinated development efforts through Github Devops
 - Technical domains: nodejs, express, mongodb, devops